-At Evergreen Water & Sewer District, our goal is to provide safe, clean, sparkling water to all of our residents.
+At the Evergreen Water & Sewer District, our goal is to provide safe, clean, sparkling water to all of our residents.
 Our water is never chlorinated or fluoridated.
 Many people say it's the best-tasting water in the Valley!

 The Water System

 The District's water system has been serving the Evergreen community since 1965.
 Within our 8 sq. mile service area, we provide 3,283 customers -- 3,130 domestic and 153 irrigation -- with fresh water.
 During the winter, water demand is about 138,000 gallons a day, but in summer it skyrockets to 4.5 million gallons a day!
 It takes a lot of water to keep all those lawns green.

 To meet the water demand, the District has eleven wells and a 1.6 million gallon storage tank up on the Bluff.
-We are in the process of renovating our 1-million-gallon storage tank will be operational this year!
+We are in the process of renovating our 1-million-gallon storage tank for additional supply.

 The Sewer System